tywalch/electrodb/README.md

 Convention for a composing a key use the `#` symbol to separate attributes, and for labels to attach with underscore.
 For example, when composing both the `mallId` and `buildingId`  would be expressed as `mid_:mallId#bid_:buildingId`.

-> ***ElectroDB*** will not prefix templated keys with the Entity, Project, Version, or Collection.
+> Note: ***ElectroDB*** will not prefix templated keys with the Entity, Project, Version, or Collection.
 This will give you greater control of your keys but will limit ***ElectroDB's*** ability to prevent leaking entities with some queries.

 Facet Templates have some "gotchas" to consider:

   1. Keys only allow for one instance of an attribute, the template `:prop1#:prop1` will be interpreted the same as `:prop1#`.

   2. ElectroDB will continue to always add a trailing delimiter to facets with keys are partially supplied.
-(More documentation coming on this soon)
+The section on [BeginsWith Queries](#begins-with-queries) goes into more detail about how ***ElectroDB*** builds indexes from facets.

 ```javascript
 attributes: {